IMPACT BENEFIT AGREEMENTS IN A FALLING COMMODITY PRICE ENVIRONMENT

 Oil and gas companies also have to be mindful of the lending community, which is evidencing a growing sensitivity to the risks associated with corporate-community conflicts.
-That sensitivity, as it turns out, appears to be grounded in hard economic reality: a recent study from the Harvard Kennedy School estimates that delay, including delay at the exploration stage, can add $20 million weekly to the costs of a major mining project with capital expenditures of $3-5 billion.
+That sensitivity, as it turns out, appears to be grounded in hard economic reality: a recent study from the Harvard Kennedy School estimates that delay, including delay at the exploration stage, can add US$20 million weekly to the costs of a major mining project with capital expenditures of US$3-5 billion.

 In a significant vindication of oil and gas industry practice, the Alberta Court of Appeal has ruled that Husky Oil Operations Ltd. and ExxonMobil Canada Ltd. did not offend the Competition Act by entering into a joint sole-sourcing agreement to reduce their fuel hauling costs.

 Competitors in the industry commonly resort to joint purchasing agreements of this kind.
-But the Court concluded that where such agreements are aimed at increasing efficiencies and reducing costs, they are not properly the target of anti-competition laws.
-The decision appears to recognize that co-operation is an important aspect of oil and gas development in Alberta and, as such, legitimate joint venture activity by oil and gas industry participants will not be treated as anti-competitive when the activity is directed toward a legitimate business purpose.
+The Court concluded that where such agreements are aimed at increasing efficiencies and reducing costs, they are not properly the target of anti-competition laws.
+The decision appears to recognize that cooperation is an important aspect of oil and gas development in Alberta and, as such, legitimate joint venture activity by oil and gas industry participants will not be treated as anti-competitive when the activity is directed toward a legitimate business purpose.